 SDP-strings is the Session Description (SDP) of the upstream packet stream, followed by a NULL octet, followed by the Session Description (SDP) of the downstream packet stream.
 Sufficient padding of NULL octets is appended to make the total length a multiple of four octets.

-If this object is present in the Gate-Set message, then the CMTS MUST include this information in the QoS-Start event message.
+If this object is present in the Gate-Set message, then the CMTS MUST include this information in the QoS-Reserve and QoS-Commit event messages sent to the Electronic Surveillance Delivery Function.61